Newent Onion Fayre & Onion Eating Contest

 Time: Formerly From 11 am onwards with competition at 1pm

-The Onion Fayre at Newent was the only celebration devoted to the ever useful vegetable; it had been held since the Twelfth Century but the Onion Eating competition had only been going since the mid-1990s, so you got an ancient and a recent custom in one day!
-There was an onion show, lots of stalls, a fairground, music and street entertainers going all day; the eating competition started at 1 pm.
+The Onion Fayre at Newent is the only British celebration devoted to the ever useful vegetable; it has been held since the Twelfth Century but the Onion Eating competition has only been going since the mid-1990s, with a few breaks, so you get an ancient and a recent custom in one day!
+Pre-covid there was an onion show, lots of stalls, a fairground, music and street entertainers going all day; the eating competition started at 1 pm.
 There were classes for men and women with different sized onions, peeled ready for consumption and provided by the organisers – the winner was the one who gobbled their onion fastest.
 You could expect plenty of tears and grimacing!
 The show featured numerous classes including character displays – we were particularly taken with Henry VIII and his Six Chives and the giraffe with leek legs.

 Helpful Hints

-The town centre was closed to traffic to accommodate the event – signposted parking was available in a field on the edge of town.
+The town centre is closed to traffic to accommodate the event – signposted parking should be available in a field on the edge of town.

-If you prefer eating your onions as an ingredient rather than on their own, there was plenty of local produce available at the event.
+If you prefer eating your onions as an ingredient rather than on their own, there should be plenty of local produce available at the event.
 In 2018 there was onion ice cream…

 Click here for the event website : http://www.newentonionfayre.org/